urmasrahu/waveplus-reader/README.md

 > **Note:** The ```read_waveplus.py``` script is only compatible with Python2.7.

-The next step is to install the bluepy Python library for talking to the BLE stack.
+The next step is to install the bluepy Python library for talking to the BLE stack:
-For the current released version for Python 2.7:

 ```
-pi@raspberrypi:~$ sudo apt-get install python-pip libglib2.0-dev
-pi@raspberrypi:~$ sudo pip2 install bluepy==1.2.0
+pi@raspberrypi:~$ sudo pip3 install bluepy
 ```

 Make sure your Raspberry Pi has git installed